Irresponsible AI: big tech's influence on AI research and associated impacts: Introduction

 \section{Introduction}

 In recent years, the technology known as artificial intelligence (AI) has shifted from being predominantly an academic study subject, to making recurrent headlines in mainstream media and becoming a conversation topic for many.
-While AI remains a topic of little interest for a large fraction of the world’s population, it sparks enthusiasm for the opportunities it may open among others.
-Meanwhile, the accelerated deployment and adoption of AI is responsible for tangible societal and environmental impacts \citep{bender2025aicon}.
+While the vast majority of the world's population does not actively use AI or participate in its development \citep{statsintro}, AI sparks enthusiasm across a wide range of sectors for the opportunities it may offer.
+Meanwhile, the accelerated deployment and adoption of AI is responsible for tangible societal and environmental impacts \citep{crawford2021atlas,bender2025aicon}.

-The transition of AI from academia into the public sphere has gone hand-in-hand with the corporate world, in particular ``big tech'' (large tech companies like Google, Meta, Amazon, and Microsoft), taking over and setting the agenda for many aspects of AI research, development, application, and even regulatory decision making for the field \citep{whittaker2021capture, jurowetzki2021privatizationai, ahmed2023industry, gizinski2024bigtech}.
-Importantly, big tech has also attempted to influence the narrative around responsible AI development, with many large corporate players writing their own responsible AI guidelines, and engaging in AI ethics-related research \citep{jobin2019global, young2022facct, bughin2025bigtechrai}.
+The transition of AI from academia into the public sphere has gone hand-in-hand with the corporate world, in particular ``big tech''.
+Here, we understand big tech as primarily the group of largest technology companies such as Google, Meta, Microsoft and Amazon, but our use of the concept pertains other AI-focused large companies, such as OpenAI.
+These companies play a central role in the public perception of AI and steer the agenda on many aspects of AI research, development, application, and even regulatory decision making for the field \citep{whittaker2021capture, jurowetzki2021privatizationai, ahmed2023industry, gizinski2024bigtech}.
+Importantly, big tech has dedicated efforts and resources to shape the narrative around responsible AI development, with many large corporate players writing their own responsible AI guidelines, engaging in AI ethics research and organising or sponsoring related events \citep{jobin2019global, young2022facct, bughin2025bigtechrai}.